DanielLin9406/fullstack-priceDashboard/README.md

 - Layout, route and page as component for more flexibility.
 - Separate container as subscriber of Redux make it easy to understand.
 - Use React design pattern such as compound, render-props and context api to build reuseable component.
+- Use nginx as static file server in production version.

 Function perspective: